DeveloperAshish8/CodeChamp-s-Website/README.md

 <h1 align="center"> CodeChamp-Website </h1>

-This is an Open Source Community Website which contain details on past events, social media handles, team details, and an internship page where various internships are listed.
-The website also has a section dedicated for frequently asked questions and a footer which contains quick links for navigation.
+This is an Open Source Community Website which contains details on past events, social media handles, team details, and an internship page where various internships are listed.
+The website also has a section dedicated to frequently asked questions and a footer that contains quick links for navigation.

 ## 📍Tech Stacks
 <div align="start">